DFE-Digital/get-help-with-tech/app/views/landing_pages/digital_platforms.md

 The funded support is for schools and colleges that:

 * do not have a digital education platform
-* have access to Office 365 Education or G Suite for Education, but are not yet set up to assign work and communicate with pupils and students
+* have access to Microsoft 365 Education or Google Workspace for Education Fundamentals, but are not yet set up to assign work and communicate with pupils and students

 Support is available to state funded: